-Creating a good connection with the garden is a key goal for any self builder – the question is, do you achieve that with sliders or bifolds?
+Creating a good connection with the garden is a key goal for any self builder.
+The question is, do you achieve that with sliding doors or bifolds?

-We faced that conundrum with the Build It House, and the original concept drawings showed bifolds, which concertina back to give you almost totally clear garden access when open.
+We faced that conundrum with the Build It House, and the original concept drawings showed bifold doors.
+These concertina back to give you almost totally clear garden access when open.

-The downside, of course, is that there are more panels than with sliders – so the latter gives you a better glass-to-frame ratio.
+The downside of bifolds, of course, is that there are more panels than with sliders.
+So sliding doors give you a better glass-to-frame ratio.
 In the end, that’s what swung the decision for us.

 We’ve gone for the Build It Award-winning theEDGE2.0 thermally broken aluminium slider from IDSystems, on a supply-and-fit basis.
 It offers slim sightlines of just 20mm and good performance for weather tightness, security and energy efficiency – all at an appealing price point for such a high-spec product.